Skip to main content

 Replace the following:

-• input: The chat input message you want to send to trigger the flow
+• input: The chat input message you want to send to trigger the flow.
+This is only valid for flows with a Chat Input component.

 2. Review the result to confirm that the client connected to your Langflow server.